kaiorosa1/100-days-of-code/log.md

 ### Day 35: February 28, 2019

 **Today's Progress**: I've finished the tutorial about creating objects in the canvas and animating it.
+I've learned about ES6 features about let, const and a bit of arrow functions.

 **Thoughts**: I want to change what I've doing with the tutuorial.